canonical/charmed-aether-sd-core/docs/reference/production.md

 - 1 static IPv4 address configured, with internet access
 - 4 static IPv4 addresses in the same subnet reserved, but not configured
+  - 1 for the Juju controller
+  - 1 for the observability stack ingress
+  - 1 for the AMF
+  - 1 for the NMS ingress

 ### Core network